NyteshadeXT/PF2e-Core-Vault/1-GM Toolkit/Tests/Chimeracrafting.md

 itemRarity: 0
 craftProficiency: 1.05
 craftRoll: 0.003
+refineLevel: 15
+ItemType: 2
+refineRoll: 0.001
 ---

 # Gathering Ingredients
 >[!law | background-brown color-blue]+ ## Gathering Ingredients
 >> [! recite |  right  wsmall]+ Harvest Example
->> *The party has just slain a Hydra and harvests for parts.
+>> The party has just slain a Hydra and harvests for parts.
 Quynn, the party's ranger, would like to harvest the creature.
 A Hydra is a level 6 Huge creature so the GM has Quynn roll 1d10 for total parts harvested, rolling total of 4.
 After 40 minutes Quynn receives 4 parts.
 He wishes to attempt to harvest more, and makes a Survival check (DC 22).
 Quynn, gets a Success and after an additional 40 minutes gains 2 (1d4) more parts.
 If he had gotten a Critical Success he would have gained 2d4 additional parts.
-Since the hydra is CR 6 Quynn can record the total bounty as 15 gp worth of hydra parts.*
+Since the hydra is CR 6 Quynn can record the total bounty as 15 gp worth of hydra parts.
 >
 > The first step in upgrading weapons with monster parts is gathering suitable parts.
 After a battle, the PCs can spend 10 minutes per size category of the creature gathering the monsters’ parts beginning with small.
 >